opengeospatial/Overture-Maps-GERS/README.md

 * The OGC GERS Community Standard Justification Document
 * Issues for discussion and resolution related to the proposed changes.
+* Response to comments received during the public comment period.

 ## Structure